Soomeetech/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script that deletes a directory writing a script that changes the working directory to the previous one Writing a script that list all the files
-Scripts that list type of a file
+Scripts that list type of a file writing script that create a symbolic link